sandialabs/seat-qgis-plugin/docs/src/seat_qgis_plugin/acoustics/02_inputs.rst

 Probabilities
 ^^^^^^^^^^^^^^

-The probabilities file defines the likelihood of each model condition occurring.
+The probabilities file defines the likelihood of each model condition (i.e., `Hw0.5`) occurring.
 Both shear and stress velocity have probability files, but the format is different for acoustics than the shear and stress velocity modules.
-Adhere to the prescribed naming convention (as delineated in the device/baseline model section).
 Note that this file correlates with the return interval in years.

 .. figure:: ../../media/probabilities_input.webp
    :scale: 100%